-The punishment prescribed for gross misdemeanors is greater than that prescribed for ordinary misdemeanors and less than that prescribed for felonies, which customarily impose state prison.
-Some states, like Minnesota in its state misdemeanor laws, even define a gross misdemeanor as "any crime that is not a felony or a misdemeanor."
+The punishment prescribed for gross misdemeanors is greater than that prescribed for ordinary misdemeanors.
+It is also less than that prescribed for felonies, which impose state prison.
+Some states, like Minnesota, define a gross misdemeanor as "any crime that is not a felony or a misdemeanor."

-Below, you will find more information about the definition of a misdemeanor, judge's discretion in sentencing, and more.
+Below, you will find more information about the definition of a misdemeanor and misdemeanor classifications.
+You'll also learn about the judge's discretion in sentencing.

 Flexible Treatment of Misdemeanors

-Other states give their prosecutors discretion to charge some crimes as "wobblers," meaning the district attorney or the judge can choose to pursue a single criminal matter as a misdemeanor or as a felony, with all the usual consequences attached to either one.
-Once the D.A. or the judge chooses to treat a crime as a misdemeanor or a felony, the appropriate rights and consequences then attach to the charge and the court will then follow either the misdemeanor or the felony trial and sentencing procedures for the charge.
+Some states have broad sentencing guidelines that allow prosecutors and judges some sentencing flexibility.
+Other states, like California, give their prosecutors discretion to charge some crimes as "wobblers."
+This means the district attorney (D.A.) or the judge can choose to pursue a single criminal matter as a misdemeanor or as a felony, with the usual consequences attached to either one.
+Once the D.A. or the judge chooses to treat a crime as a misdemeanor or a felony, the appropriate rights and consequences then attach to the charge.

 Federal Treatment of Misdemeanors

-In contrast, federal law on misdemeanors follows the strict federal sentencing guidelines.
-The federal guidelines are applied rigidly pursuant to the federal sentencing guidelines manual's sentencing chart.
-The chart incorporates fixed values for severity of offense, defendant's criminal history, and other aggravating factors.
-The federal sentencing chart also applies fixed adjustments and departures for established mitigating factors like law-enforcement cooperation and early acceptance of responsibility.
+In contrast, federal law on misdemeanors follows strict federal sentencing guidelines.
+The federal guidelines are applied according to the federal sentencing guideline manual chart.
+The chart incorporates fixed values for the severity of the offense, the defendant's criminal history, and other aggravating factors.
+The federal sentencing chart also considers mitigating factors like law-enforcement cooperation and early acceptance of responsibility.

-Federal Class A misdemeanors are those crimes punishable by 6 months to a year of jail.
-Federal Class B misdemeanors impose 30 days to 6 months jail.
-Class C misdemeanors impose 5 to 30 days jail.
-Crimes punishable by fewer than 5 days jail are federal infractions.
+Federal Class A misdemeanors are crimes that are punishable by six months to a year of jail.
+Federal Class B misdemeanors impose 30 days to six months in jail.
+Class C misdemeanors impose five to 30 days in jail.
+Crimes punishable by fewer than five days in jail are federal infractions.

 Consequences of Misdemeanors

 Nowadays, even a dismissed or uncharged arrest for a misdemeanor can destroy a person's future job prospects.
-For this reason, it's often best for someone charged with a misdemeanor to voluntarily return to the same court and ask for a "certified finding of factual innocence" to show to future employers.
+For this reason, it's often best for someone charged with a misdemeanor to seek an expungement.
+This is when a court seals or erases an arrest or conviction from a person's criminal record.

-Knowing the consequences of a misdemeanor conviction and the best defenses to use in court is the job of an experienced criminal defense attorney.
-Some misdemeanor charges may even result in jail time, in addition to fines and other burdens, so it's important to have the right advocate on your side.
-Get started today and talk to a criminal defense attorney, who can lay out your options and give you peace of mind.
+Knowing the consequences of a misdemeanor conviction and the best defenses to use in a criminal case is the job of an experienced criminal defense attorney.
+Some misdemeanor crimes may even result in local jail time, in addition to fines and other burdens.
+It's important to have the right advocate on your side when facing a criminal conviction.
+Get started today and talk to a criminal defense attorney about your misdemeanor case.